Last modified: 2004-06-19 by

 The castle of Barnick is a rare example of fortress built in a plain.
 It was probably built on the remains of a Carolingian villa.
 The castle belonged to the family of Autel from 1371 to the XVIth century.
 It was partially burned in 1983.

-After the Belgian independence (1830), the definitive borders of the new Kingdom were fixed only in 1839.
-Arlon became the capital of the Belgian province of Luxembourg.
-In 1830, Arlon was a small town with less than 4,000 inhabitants.
+After the Belgian independence (1830), the definitive borders of the new kingdom were fixed only in 1839.
+Arlon became the capital city of the Belgian province of Luxembourg.
+In 1830, Arlon was a small city with less than 4,000 inhabitants.
 It rapidly developed out of the remains of the ancient city walls.

-In 1998, the Belgian Army opened a training center to urban fighting, in which they reconstituted a small town, which was called Aspérulange (-ange is a common suffix in local toponyms also found in French Lorraine).
+In 1998, the Belgian Army (Force Terrestre) opened a training center to urban fighting, in which they reconstituted a small city, which was called Aspérulange (-ange is a common suffix in local toponyms also found in French Lorraine).

-The forest of Udange, located near Arlon, is the only primary (not planted by man) forest in Belgium.
+The forest of Udange, located near Arlon, is the only primary (i.e., not planted by man) forest in Belgium.

 Ivan Sache, 24 December 2003

-According to Servais, the arms of Arlon were granted by Royal Decree on 24 November 1841.
+It was granted by royal decree on 24 November 1841.
 The oldest known seal of Arlon (1311) shows a lion.
 Later seals used the arms of Luxembourg.
 In 1841, the colour of the nails of the lion were changed from or to gules to distinguish the arms of Arlon from the arms of Luxembourg.
 The lion is therefore plain red.